 Up to Year 3

-Children have access to graded books in class organised by coloured bands, to support the development of their individual reading skills.
-Children remain on banded readers until they become independent – usually by Year 3, when they achieve a good Level 3 in reading assessments.
+Children have access to levelled books in class organised by coloured bands, to support the development of their individual reading skills.
+Children remain on banded readers until they become independent – usually by Year 3 or 4.

-A guide to home reading is sent home for parents, which also introduces our home-school reading record book.
+A guide to home reading is sent home for parents, which also introduces our online home-school reading record GoRead.

 Year 3 and above